Kekere/prelude-elk/README.rst

 Requirements
 ------------
-The host must be Linux OS or macOS but there are some limitation for Ubunutu 20.04.
+The host must be Linux OS or macOS.

 This repository relies on the following dependencies:

 * docker.io >= 1.13.1
 * docker-compose >= 1.11.0

-It has been tested on Ubuntu 18.04 against the following versions of these dependencies:
+It has been tested on Ubuntu 18.04 and 20.04 against the following versions of these dependencies:

-* docker.io 19.03.12
+* docker.io 20.10.2
 * docker-compose 1.25.0

 It has also been tested on macOS 10.15 and 10.16 against the following